Undergraduate (and Masters) Research Opportunities (UROPs)

 - Extend some research on how much of human semantics can be acquired statistically from just reading lots of text.
 This has important implications for understanding the evolution and individual development of human culture & intelligence.
-The code is currently in LISP.
+The code is currently in R.

 - Extend some research on the extent to which human intelligence can include behaviour copied from other humans without understanding.
 This is currently in MASON (but not BOD/MASON, so you need to use Java).

 These people are working or have worked on research projects